• REVERSE MORTGAGE INFO

 ALWAYS REMEMBER: THE HOUSE STANDS FOR THE DEBT.
 YOU ARE NOT PERSONALLY RESPONSIBLE FOR THE REVERSE MORTGAGE DEBT.
 YOUR HOME IS!

 If I am using Medicaid for my in-home care, I will not qualify.
 FALSE.
 Medicaid is a government program for persons of all ages whose income and resources are insufficient to pay for health care and other services.
-While reverse mortgage proceeds are not considered income as the funds come directly from your home's equity, there are eligibility requirements for Medicaid regarding the flow of monies.
+While reverse mortgage proceeds are not considered income as the funds come directly from your home's equity, there are eligibility requirements for Medicaid.
 Medicaid can be affected by a reverse mortgage if you show substantial cash flows.
-If you receive a lump sum from your reverse mortgage and deposit monies into your checking or savings account, it could be counted as assets and disqualify you from the Medicaid program.
-Be sure to contact your attorney and your state’s Medicaid administrator so you can check on Medicaid's eligibility requirements.
+If you receive a lump sum from your reverse mortgage and deposit monies into your checking account, it can be counted as assets and could disqualify you from the Medicaid program.
+Contact your attorney and your state Medicaid administrator about eligibility requirements.

 Reverse Mortgages Can Help

 • “I was retired for quite a while and facing the reality that I would have to return to the business world sooner than expected due to financial uncertainty.
-My grandchild was born to my son and daughter-in-law who both had to continue to work full-time.
-My grandmother cared for me in early childhood, so I knew the importance of a grandparent caring for a child rather than placement in daycare early on.
-I was able to care for my grandchild only because of a reverse mortgage on my home enabling me to continue temporary retirement for several years longer.
-This vehicle enabled me to build a strong bond with my grandchild that will last a lifetime.
+My son and daughter-in-law were both working full time and had a little daughter.
+My grandmother cared for me in my early childhood, so I knew the importance of a grandparent caring for a child rather than placing them in day care.
+I was able to care for my grandchild because of the reverse mortgage on my home, and it enabled me to build a strong bond with my grandchild that will last a lifetime.
 I am thankful for this vehicle as a senior citizen.”

 Still Have Questions?
 Click Below for FAQ-Questions People Ask About Reverse Mortgages